 Because drug hypersensitivity is associated with certain HLA class I haplotypes, genotyping of patients from particular ethnic groups can identify those at higher risk of hypersensitivity reactions.

-Tests for hematologic drug reactions include direct and indirect antiglobulin tests (see Diagnosis).
+Tests for hematologic drug reactions include direct and indirect antiglobulin tests.
 Tests for other specific drug hypersensitivity (eg, allergen-specific serum IgE testing, histamine release, basophil or mast cell degranulation, lymphocyte transformation) are unreliable or experimental.

-Treatment is stopping the implicated drug; most symptoms and signs clear within a few days after the drug is stopped.
+Treatment of drug allergies is stopping the implicated drug; most symptoms and signs clear within a few days after the drug is stopped.

 Rapid desensitization may be necessary if sensitivity has been established and if treatment is essential and no alternative exists.
 Rapid desensitization reduces sensitivity only temporarily.
 If possible, desensitization should be done in collaboration with an allergist.
 The procedure should not be attempted in patients who have had Stevens-Johnson syndrome.
 Whenever desensitization is used, O2, epinephrine, and resuscitation equipment must be available for prompt treatment of anaphylaxis.